 Author Notes: We grill corn and fruit all summer long.
-Our favorite way to eat the grilled "fruits" of our labors is corn on the cob, hefty slices of pineapple, and grilled peach halves helped along with just a bit of olive oil and a dash of salt and pepper on the corn.
-We always grill more than we can eat in one sitting so the leftovers can be refigured into salads and salsas to dress up meats, chicken, and fish.
+Our favorite way to eat the grilled "fruits" of our labors is in the form of corn on the cob, hefty slices of pineapple, and peach halves, all of which are helped along with a bit of olive oil (and a dash of salt and pepper on the corn, too).
+We always grill more than we can eat in one sitting so that we have enough leftovers to refigure into salads and salsas that we then use to dress up meats, chicken, and fish.

 Makes about 3 cups of salsa

-- a bit of olive oil for grilling the corn
+- A bit of olive oil for grilling the corn

-- 1 ear grilled corn on the cob
+- 1 ear corn on the cob

 - 1/4 cup chopped Vidalia or sweet onion

-- 2 tablespoons coasrely chopped cilantro
+- 2 tablespoons coarsely chopped cilantro

-- 1 tablespoon finely minced jalapeno pepper
+- 1 tablespoon finely minced jalapeño pepper

-- serious dashes Cholula
+- Generous dashes Cholula

-- Make a dressing by combining the olive oil, lime juice, juice accumulated from the pineapple and peach, and salt and pepper.
+- Make a dressing by combining the olive oil, lime juice, the juice accumulated from the pineapple and peach, and salt and pepper.
 Mix well and set aside.